Beth Israel Deaconess Medical Center: History

 New England Deaconess Hospital was founded In 1896 by Methodist deaconesses to care for Boston's residents.
-The Methodist Deaconess movement, which started in Germany in 1836, was a group of women dedicating themselves to the care of the sick and the poor.
+The revival of the office of the Christian deaconess, which started in Germany in 1836, was spurred by a group of Christian women dedicating themselves to the care of the sick and the poor.
 The first 14-bed infirmary was opened in a converted five-story brownstone at 691 Massachusetts Avenue.
-Although the hospital was originally staffed by the Deaconesses, in 1922 it added a permanent medical and surgical staff.
+Although the hospital was originally staffed by the deaconesses, in 1922 it added a permanent medical and surgical staff.
 In 1927, the New England Deaconess Association opened the Palmer Memorial Hospital, a cancer treatment facility.
 During the 1960s, Deaconess' residency programs gained accreditation and it affiliated with Harvard Medical School.
 Deaconess had a leading role in the early studies of the cause, course and treatment of AIDS.
 Deaconess was also a pioneer in organ transplantation and immunological research.

 During an era of religious separatism and anti-Semitism, Boston's Jewish community founded Beth Israel Hospital in 1916 to meet the needs of the growing Jewish immigrant population.
 Its first hospital on Townsend Street in Roxbury held 45 beds.
 The new hospital addressed the needs of immigrants who spoke Yiddish without speaking English and for patients who kept a kosher diet.
 In 1928, Beth Israel established relationships with Tufts University and the Harvard Medical School and relocated to a new facility in the Longwood area of Boston.
 During the Depression, Beth Israel was one of only two hospitals in Boston that treated welfare recipients.
 Researchers at Beth Israel discovered vascular endothelial growth factor (VEGF) in 1983.

 The two neighboring hospitals merged in 1996, continuing the patient care, educational and research components of both predecessors.
 In 2003, BIDMC researchers identified the source of preeclampsia, a life-threatening complication of pregnancy.

 In January 2014, Jordan Hospital joined the Beth Israel Deaconess Medical Center family of hospitals and became Beth Israel Deaconess Hospital-Plymouth.
 It was founded in 1899 when a group of leading citizens from Plymouth saw a need to build a hospital to serve residents and pursued the idea of "a hospital on the hill".
-They approached retail tycoon, philanthropist, and summer resident Eben Jordan of the Jordan Marsh & Company who donated $20,000 to build was to become Jordan Hospital.
-In December 1903, Jordan Hospital opened its doors to the first patients and has remained a community hospital ever since.
+They approached retail tycoon, philanthropist, and summer resident Eben Jordan of Jordan Marsh & Company, who donated $20,000 to build what was to become Jordan Hospital.
+In December 1903, Jordan Hospital opened its doors to its first patients and has remained a community hospital ever since.
 It remains a private, not-for-profit hospital serving the communities of Bourne, Carver, Duxbury, Halifax, Kingston, Lakeville, Pembroke, Plympton, Plymouth, Marshfield, Middleboro, Sandwich and Wareham.

 Boston Marathon Bombing

-BIDMC received and cared for 21 victims of the Boston Marathon bombing, as well as receiving Dzhokhar Tsarnaev after he was arrested by police.
+BIDMC received and cared for 21 victims of the April 2013 Boston Marathon bombing, as well as receiving Dzhokhar Tsarnaev after he was arrested by police.
 Of the 21 victims received, 17 had serious injuries and seven required emergency surgery.
-Tamerlan Tsarnaev was also brought to BIDMC where attempts were made to resuscitate him, and where he was ultimately pronounced dead.
+Tamerlan Tsarnaev was also brought to BIDMC, where attempts were made to resuscitate him, and where he was ultimately pronounced dead.